• Skip to primary navigation

 Who shouldn’t buy the Grant Stone Diesel?

-• People who prefer not to buy boots made in China; everyone agrees the quality is superb, though.
+• They are made in China; everyone agrees the quality is superb, though.

 Grant Stone makes sharp, versatile boots in leathers from world-renowned tanneries and styles that can suit any wardrobe and fit your wide feet comfortably.